KPSP-CD: History

-Programming

-Syndicated programming

-Syndicated programming on KPSP includes The Good Dish, 25 Words or Less, You Bet Your Life, and Dr. Phil among others.
-The station also airs syndicated reruns of The Big Bang Theory and its spin-off Young Sheldon, both of which first-ran on CBS.

 News operation

-At one point while operating as a separate entity, KPSP aired its early weeknight newscast from 5:00 to 6:30 advertising the slot as a single 90-minute newscast.
+At one point while operating as a separate entity, KPSP aired its early weeknight newscast from 5 to 6:30 p.m. advertising the slot as a single 90-minute newscast.
 The CBS Evening News would therefore be seen in the regular time period at 6:30.
 The station would eventually move the CBS Evening News to 5:30 p.m.

 After KPSP was acquired by KESQ, this station had its operations temporarily merged into that outlet's facility.
 Local news offerings on both outlets were adjusted as a result.
 Later, both stations moved back to the Dunham Way location and operated separately out of different studios for seven years.
 On December 2, 2018, the CBS Local 2 news brand was discontinued and all news offerings on CBS Local 2 were offered under a unified News Channel 3 branding.
 The staff previously assigned to CBS Local 2 newscasts were folded into the News Channel 3 brand on all stations.
 On April 24, 2019, the space previously occupied by the CBS Local 2 news set was launched with a new set supporting the local Telemundo affiliate's Spanish newscasts.

-Fox affiliate KDFX-CD airs a nightly hour prime time newscast at 10:00 produced by KESQ featuring the News Channel 3 branding and anchors.
-The program competes with low-powered MyNetworkTV affiliate KPSG-LP (now KPSE-LD), which had local news seen for thirty minutes at the same time produced by rival NBC affiliate KMIR-TV.
+Fox affiliate KDFX-CD airs a nightly hour prime time newscast at 10 p.m. produced by KESQ featuring the News Channel 3 branding and anchors.
+The program competes with low-power MyNetworkTV affiliate KPSG-LP (now KPSE-LD), which had local news seen for thirty minutes at the same time produced by rival NBC affiliate KMIR-TV.